-Statistic shows that there are about 15 million people affected by a stroke worldwide each year.
+The statistic shows that there are about 15 million people affected by a stroke worldwide each year.
 About 5 million of those affected result in death and 5 million are left with a permanent disability.
-For those whom survive, it is very difficult to return to a normal activity, such as controlling their movements and becoming independent again.
+For those who survive, it is very difficult to return to a normal activity, such as controlling their movements and becoming independent again.
 Researchers are using virtual reality and computer technology to improve stroke rehabilitation.
 This new revolutionary software can help identify different types of brain injuries, and help facilitate the most effective ways to treat the patient.

 Virtual reality (VR) has emerged as one of the most effective treatment approaches in stroke therapy rehabilitation.
 This method is beneficial because they provide the patient and physical therapist with the opportunity to practice activities that are not or cannot be achieved within the clinical environment.
 Additionally, virtual reality is often designed to be more engaging, more interesting and more enjoyable than traditional stroke rehabilitation, thereby encouraging patients to continue on a physical therapy regime versus patients who plateau and discontinue with stroke physical therapy.